 But in 1928, the Rockefellers were pumping and dumping Anaconda Copper's shares, causing its stock price to jump wildly, wiping out many small investors in the process.
 The market crashed the next year and copper prices fell and Anaconda laid off much of its workforce.
 Burtt's hours and pay were cut back and cut back.
 He and a friend tried to start a miniature golf course to make ends meet.

 Burtt and Lois stayed in Anaconda through the early years of the Great Depression.
 Their second child, Roger, was born in Butte in 1930 (Anaconda didn't have a hospital in those days).
-In 1932 or 1933 Burtt moved the family to Spokane, where he had found work at the Federal Land Bank.
+In 1934 Burtt moved the family to Spokane, where he had found work at the Federal Land Bank.
 Spokane was the largest city near Butte in those days.